-This is one of my favorite pot makeovers to date!
-I love finding new ways to update old planters and this idea of painting terracotta pots is so affordable!
+Painting terra cotta pots is an easy DIY project that you can do in one afternoon.
 You can find these pots at virtually any dollar store, Target, Wal-Mart, or any home and garden store.
 Thrift stores and junk stores are great places to find them too and will definitely save you a few bucks!

-This is a simple DIY that you can do in less than an hour.
+This is a simple DIY that you can do in less than an hour after your pot is clean.
 Budget-friendly and simple are my favorite kinds of DIYs.
 I was inspired by one of my Target Dollar Spot finds and thought I could make something similar by painting a terra cotta pot!
-Anyone else get suckered in from the dollar spot every single time???
-Note to self – stay outta Target!

 Painting Terra Cotta Pots

 This pot is perfect for my newly refreshed spring dining room.
 Since I’m a certified plant killer, I’m adding some faux greenery to my happy little planter.

 This post contains affiliate links.
 We are a participant in the Amazon Services LLC associates program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.
 See my full disclosure here.

 - craft paint or any other type of paint you like (just make sure to use something suitable for outdoors if you’re keeping your new pot outside)